kdehaan/Credit-Fraud-ML/README.md

-# Credit-Fraud-ML
+# Hotel Cancellations ML

-Experiments with ML for detecting credit card fraud
+Experiments with ML for predicting if hotel reservations will be cancelled

-Source and info on data: https://www.kaggle.com/mlg-ulb/creditcardfraud/data
+Source and info on data: https://www.kaggle.com/jessemostipak/hotel-booking-demand